The pig brain proteome

 Regional classification based on RNA expression

-The transcriptome analysis shows that 14101 of the human orthologues (n=15829) are expressed in the pig brain, and 743 of these genes show a regionally elevated expression.
-4261 human genes are missing pig one-to-one orthologue and is therefore missing pig expression data in the human protein atlas, expression data based on pig genes are downloadable here.
+The transcriptome analysis shows that 15047 of the human orthologues (n=16614) are expressed in the pig brain, and 836 of these genes show a regionally elevated expression.
+3548 human genes are missing pig one-to-one orthologue and is therefore missing pig expression data in the human protein atlas, expression data based on pig genes are downloadable here.

 Table 2.
 The 12 genes with the highest level of regional enriched expression within the pig brain and the regional distribution category.
+Regional distribution indicates if protein is detected in a single or multiple regions of the pig brain.
+The mRNA column provides the highest nTPM vallue of the region with highest expression.
 RS-score (Regional Specificity score) corresponds to the score calculated as the fold change to the second highest region.

 In order to illustrate the relation of the different brain regions, a network plot was generated, displaying the number of genes shared between different regions.
 The majority of group enriched genes are shared between the forebrain regions.
 Cerebellum and basal ganglia are the regions with largest number of regionally enriched genes.
 For more information and examples about the regionally elevated expression in the different regions, please visit the individual summary pages; olfactory bulb, cerebral cortex, hippocampal formation, amygdala, basal ganglia, hypothalamus, thalamus, midbrain, pons, medulla, cerebellum, spinal cord and white matter .